SymmetricChaos/SimpleCAS/README.md

 (83272536, 75940346)
 ```

-Now four people can come together and interpolat the polynomial that passes through the points they've been given.
+Now four of people can come together and interpolatw the polynomial that passes through the points they've been given to reveal the secret that  was given to the group.

 ```
 p = [(21346801, 23023971),